Tomato Leaf Curl Virus also known as leaf roll affects more than just tomato plants but a whole host of plants.

 This virus plant disease can be quite deadly for plants and halt the production of fruit altogether – especially if the plants get infected when they are young.

-Tomato leaf curl virus affects a total of forty-four plants families across 300 species.
+Tomato leaf curl virus affects a total of forty-four plant families across 300 species.
 It is most common in locations with an arid or semi-arid climate.

 What is the Tomato Leaf Virus?